Open Nav

 The rise in collected heart rate data suggests increased stress (it turned out later - that it's not).

 If we want to check whether the prediction based on heart rate alone is valid, we can utilize the respiration rate (which might or might not change as stress rises) and respiration volume (which has to increase due to bigger demand for oxygen - it might occur by one taking deeper breaths, not necessarily accompanied by changing respiration rate).
-Including this data can help you to visualize the relationship between these events, helping you to conclude about the cause and impact:

 Graph 2 Graph 2.
 The more we know, the less we need to guess